coleifer/kt/docs/api.rst

         :return: dictionary of all key/value pairs that were found
         :rtype: dict

+    .. py:method:: get_bulk_raw(keys)

+        :param list keys: list of keys to look-up
+        :return: dictionary of all key/raw-value pairs that were found
+        :rtype: dict

     .. py:method:: set_bulk(__data=None, **kwargs)

         :param dict __data: mapping of key/value pairs to set.